The Great Silk Road Adventure: Xi'an to Istanbul

 Breakfast, Lunch

-Day 22 Bukhara - Mary (Turkmenistan)
+Day 22 Bukhara - Mary (Turkmenistan): Cross the Great Oxus in to Turkmenistan

-Day 22 Bukhara - Mary (Turkmenistan)
+Day 22 Bukhara - Mary (Turkmenistan): Cross the Great Oxus in to Turkmenistan

 An early start today takes us to the Uzbek border where we then enter the rarely visited country of Turkmenistan.
 After customs formalities followed by the thrill of crossing the great Oxus – Amudarya River – we will have lunch in Turkmenabat before continuing on to Mary, our base for the next two nights.